TheAmin102/projet-operating-system-Gp-7/README.md

 By using the command “ exec- it “ it will launch an interactive Mongo shell session in the terminal.
 It will allow faster interaction with your database without external dependencies.
 7) docker logs group-7-os --follow
 In this command we use the  –follow flag will make your log continually streamed on your terminal
-8) Connecting From Another Container
-If you're using Docker to install Mongo, you'll probably want to connect to it from another container, such as your API server.
-Joining both to a shared Docker network is the best option.
-This eliminates the requirement for your host to publish Mongo ports, minimising your attack surface.

-“ docker network create mongo-network docker run -d --network mongo-network --name example-mongo mongo: latest “

-The mongo network should also be joined by your "client" container.
-Within MongoDB connection strings, it will be permitted to refer to the container by name.
-It may, for example, contact the database by dialling example-mongo:27017.

-9) If you want to host a real database in your Mongo container you must be using Docker Volumes..The data will not be lost when you stop the container or restart the Docker daemon, if you are using  Volume persist.<br>
+8)If you want to host a real database in your Mongo container you must be using Docker Volumes..The data will not be lost when you stop the container or restart the Docker daemon, if you are using  Volume persist.<br>
-10)The MongoDB image is configured to store all its data in the /data /db directory in the container filesystem.
+9)The MongoDB image is configured to store all its data in the /data /db directory in the container filesystem.
 Mounting a volume to this location will ensure data is persisted outside the container.<br>

+ Starting Docker Container and Create

 ## Using Docker to run MONGODB